jurajbujdoso/pluto-revD-tcxo-replacement/README.md

 ```

-With the new corrected frequency the device accurancy was almost perfect on single side band test.
+With the new corrected frequency the device accurancy was almost perfect in single side band test.